(949) 407-8904 Mon - Fri 08:00 - 17:00 23661 Birtcher Dr., Lake Forest, California, USA

 Installation usually costs less because they are easy to install and require less labor

 Because thin-film solar panels require larger installation areas, they are not usually recommended for residential installations.
-They are more geared toward commercial and utility applications where more space is available for a grander scale installation.
+They are more geared toward commercial and utility applications with more space for a grander scale installation.

 Stanford Advanced Materials is a global sputtering target supplier for the solar industry.
 We promise that our products are of high quality and competitive price.
 Please visit https://www.sputtertargets.net/ for more information.